 Of the surveyed respondents, 54% believe software that assists with the financial aspect of their business is their top priority, followed by 40% choosing project management solutions.
 Capterra’s report also sites that poor accounting practices that cause cash flow problems are the primary reason small businesses fail.

-Following this status quo of prioritizing financial tools, after purchasing a strong accounting software like Quickbooks, investing in a PSA (Professional Services Automation) solution will add an extra layer of security to your business strategy.
+Following this status quo of prioritizing financial tools, after purchasing a strong accounting software like Quickbooks or Sage Intacct, investing in a PSA (Professional Services Automation) solution will add an extra layer of security to your business strategy.
 PSA software improves the efficiency of internal workflows and increases accuracy in the data pushed to your accounting software for quick ROI.
 Many PSA tools also come with key project management features to keep teams accountable for project deadlines, budgets, and use of time.

 Much like building a house, once a strong foundation is in place with an accounting and PSA software to ensure your business is prepared for any storm, other “finishings” can be prioritized to create the strongest tech stack for your firm.

 Things to Consider When Adding to Your Firm's Tech Stack

 Here are our three quick tips for building the perfect tech stack for your growing professional services firm.